protontypes/open-source-in-environmental-sustainability/open-source-in-environmental-sustainability/chapters/collaboration.md

 (collaboration)=
 # Collaboration

 - **Connect OSS projects to local use cases.** Cities and towns can play an important role in translating environmental datasets and models into action on the ground.
 However, they frequently lack the necessary skills and knowledge to use OSS.
-Therefore , OSS project developers must incorporate such OSS products into more user-friendly interfaces.
+Therefore, OSS project developers must incorporate such OSS products into more user-friendly interfaces.
 Simultaneously, the integration of datasets from different sites can contribute to the generalisation of models and tools.
 Working directly with city governments to apply data science can also help bridge the gap between urban application and research.
 Partnerships can benefit both parties considerably by providing researchers with local data from multiple sites, while cities can support their application and integration.

 ---